balfieri/cordic/README.md

 CORDIC is seven years older than the author of this repository and a year older than the ubiquitous carry lookahead adder.
-CORDIC was first used in the navigation system of the B-58 bomber, which had an early digital computer that did not have a multiply instruction.
+CORDIC was first used in the navigation system of the B-58 bomber, which had an early digital computer with no multiply instruction.
 Prior to that, navigation systems were done using analog circuitry.
 </p>